oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 }
 ```

+Note: You can find this test and all the code in this tutorial in [Github](https://github.com/indiepopart/reactive-java-demo)

 In the code above, a flux is created from a range of integers from 1 to 5, and the map operator is passed a transformation function that formats with leading zeros.
 Notice the return type of the transform method is not a publisher and the transformation is synchronous, meaning it is a simple method call.
 The transformation function must not introduce latency.